siyamed/android-shape-imageview/README.md

 * `borderAlpha` alpha value of the border between 0.0-1.0

 ####ShapeImageView
+This view has the capability to process a provided SVG file (for a limited set of SVG elements), build a [Path][Path] object and draw it on the shader.
+The library includes SVG files defining a set of basic shapes and ShapeImageView subclasses using those files.
+You can use whatever SVG you want to have a wonderful and creatively shaped images in your application.
+The included SVG files are under [library/src/main/res/raw][svg_location]

 | DiamondImageView                                       | PentagonImageView                                        | HexagonImageView                                         |
 | ------------------------------------------------------ | -------------------------------------------------------- | -------------------------------------------------------- |